YiCQi/YiCQi.github.io/_pages/about.md

 I am an undergraduate student studying bioinformatics🧬 at Zhejiang University🇨🇳.

-My current research interests include developing algorithms for multi/sub-cellular spatial transcriptomics and multi-modality integration.
+My current research interests include developing algorithms🧑‍💻 for multi/sub-cellular spatial transcriptomics and multi-modality integration.

+Outside of academics, I enjoy playing music🎶 and solving Rubik’s cubes.
+I’m also a big fan of pc games🎮.

-The picture on the left is my cat, Coco.
-He's way more good-looking than me, so I decided to put him here for everyone’s admiration.
+The picture on the left is my cat🐱, Coco.
+He's way more good-looking than me, so I decided to put him here for everyone’s admiration🐾.

 Educations
 ======